What ingredient in shampoo causes hair loss?

 But remember - replacing the stuff in shampoo that causes hair loss with a healthier alternative is just one step to stopping hair loss.
 You also need to go about promoting black hair growth by learning how to take care of natural black hair.
 We have a complete guide to help you get started on the right foot.
 You should also add foods that promote healthy hair growth to your diet, too.

 However, you can really supercharge your hair growth and prevent damaged hair strands from falling out through with the right hair products.
-And, if you're looking for the best hair growth serum for black hair, you'll find it at Allurium Beauty!
+And, if you're looking for the best hair growth serum for black hair, you'll find it at Rennora Beauty!

 Consider a life free of bald spots, unseen edges, thinning hair, and slow hair development.
-With Allurium Hair Growth Serum, women with type 3 and type 4 hair can experience dramatic benefits in as little as two weeks!
+With Rennora Hair Growth Serum, women with type 3 and type 4 hair can experience dramatic benefits in as little as two weeks!

 It contains a unique blend of ancient organic herbs and natural vitamins that stimulate your hair follicles and boost new hair development from difficult areas, making it ideal for women of color.